 What schools and further education settings can do

 School inspectorates will often look at parental engagement as part of their assessment of schools.
 It can involve a number of activities and actions such as:

 - Directly involving parents and carers in their child’s academic learning.
 This can focus on building skills with parents/carers (e.g. familiarising them with the curriculum, building parental literacy, maths or IT skills) so that they can support their child.

 - Helping strengthen parent/carers’ abilities to build resilience in their children and in themselves – reducing risks affecting wellbeing and learning.
-Some schools run programmes for parents/carers which aim to strengthen children’s mental health or de-escalate common problems.
+Some schools run programmes for parents/carers which aim to strengthen children and young people’s mental health or de-escalate common problems.
 Bear in mind that although parents and carers value opportunities to learn about mental health, the word can be daunting as there is still a great deal of stigma attached to it.

-- For children with behavioural difficulties, for example, there is strong evidence that some parenting programmes help parents and carers develop additional techniques and approaches which, if used consistently, can help children manage their own behaviour more effectively.
+- For children or young people with behavioural difficulties, for example, there is strong evidence that some parenting programmes help parents and carers develop additional techniques and approaches which, if used consistently, can help children and young people manage their own behaviour more effectively.
 These programmes can also result in improvements in parental mental health.

 - Putting on information/training sessions about a particular theme can also be useful.
 For example, running a session on academic stress, especially at times when parents/carers will be worrying about it.

 - Noticing when parents/carers are in distress and considering how it may be impacting on their child’s learning.
-In a study of parents accessing Place2Be’s school-based parent counselling, parents said that discussions with school staff on children’s wellbeing and progress had been a major prompt to getting help for themselves.
+In a study of parents accessing Place2Be’s school-based parent counselling, parents said that discussions with school staff on children and young people’s wellbeing and progress had been a major prompt to getting help for themselves.

 - Seeing every parent/carer contact (even if it’s a difficult exchange) as an opportunity to support protective factors, so they can work with you to help their child flourish and learn.
 Use existing networks and events to ask parents/carers how they are doing.